lazakun/fetch_data_mult_tbl_pyspark/how_tos/install_airflow_spark_wsl.md

---install ubuntu from microsoft store
+- install ubuntu from microsoft store
---chose a username and password
+- chose a username and password
---use the following cmd commands to login back to the newly installed ubuntu os wsl -l: This command will list all of the installed WSL distributions. wsl -d <distribution name>: This command will start a new WSL session using the specified distribution.
+- use the following cmd commands to login back to the newly installed ubuntu os wsl -l: This command will list all of the installed WSL distributions. wsl -d <distribution name>: This command will start a new WSL session using the specified distribution.
--- save the following lines of code as a .sh file (for example spark_installation.sh)
+- save the following lines of code as a .sh file (for example spark_installation.sh)
 #!/bin/bash
 # -- use 'chmod u+x scripts/spark_installation.sh' to give spark_installation.sh executable permission